The 4 biggest data onboarding challenges—solved

 What is data onboarding?

 Data onboarding is the process of bringing offline data to an online environment in order to use it to improve customer experiences—and, ultimately, acquisition and retention.
-The business collects first-party customer data from various sources, all in various formats, and relies on data onboarding solutions to align this information to individual customer profiles.
+The business collects first-party customer data (such as names, email addresses, phone numbers, transactions, etc.) from various sources, all in various formats, and relies on data onboarding solutions to align this information to individual customer profiles.

 This data onboarding process allows you to recognize your customers in future interactions and relate to the contextual decisions they make throughout their buyer’s journey.